sadelokiki/places/cities/new_york.md

 # New York

-*If you’re traveling to NYC and you’d like to explore fun stuffs*
+*If you’re traveling to NYC and you’d like to explore fun stuff*

 ![Manhattan Skyline Sketch][]